 NOT: Driving directions - How to get from locations A to B in the fastest way possible.

 HOT: Optimal route - You need to visit locations A, B, C and D in any order, in the fastest way possible - in the example below the optimal route goes A, C, D and B. This optimization is an application of the traveling salesperson problem.
 With Google, travel time is the primary factor which is optimized, but other factors such as distance, number of turns and many more may be taken into account when deciding which route is the most efficient.

 We are going to build a route optimization web service on top of the Google Maps Directions API .
 The web service essentially works like a wrapper that allows data to be sent and received in json format making it easy to humans to read and machines to parse.
 We'll also build some extra features like authentication (client token security) and persistence (to retrieve your data using a job id) to give you a feel for how production web services are run.

 At the end of this tutorial, you are going to be able to send the API a list of

 visits to be served by your

-fleet (limited to a single driver - for now) and get back the same list, but in route optimized order.
+fleet (limited to a single driver and 25 stops - for now) and get back the same list, but in route optimized order.
 This list can easily be displayed on a map or printed out and given to your driver.